Back to Louisiana

 Plain English: The amendment modifies the bill to add new requirements for online platforms when dealing with minors, including restrictions on adult connections and visibility settings.

-• Adds a requirement that adults cannot connect with minors without consent from the minor's legal guardian.
+• Adds a requirement that adults cannot connect with minors without explicit permission from the minor's legal guardian.

-• Allows legal guardians to access lists of their child’s contacts and direct messages through parental supervision tools.
+• Allows the legal representative of a minor to access a list of the minor’s contacts and messages through parental supervision tools.

-• The amendment text does not provide specific details on how these new requirements will be enforced or what penalties may apply for non-compliance.
+• The amendment text does not provide specific details on how these new requirements will be enforced or monitored by online platforms.

 Plain English: SCAHB427 4335 2813 SENATE COMMITTEE AMENDMENTS 2026 Regular Session Amendments proposed by Senate Committee on Judiciary A to Engrossed House Bill No.